 The Chi-square formula is used in the Chi-square test to compare two statistical data sets.
 Chi-Square is one of the most useful non-parametric statistics.
 The Chi-Square test is used in data consist of people distributed across categories, and to know whether that distribution is different from what would expect by chance.

 - A very small Chi-Square test statistic means that your observed data fits your expected data extremely well.

-- A very large Chi Square test statistic means that the data does not fit very well.
-If the chi-square value is large, you reject the null hypothesis.
+- A very large Chi-Square test statistic means that the data does not fit very well.
+If the chi-square value is large, you can reject the null hypothesis.

 Formula for Chi-Square Test